ctr34/FP_Exercise/README.txt

-This is a owm folder that I made some script of Haskell code.
+This is a my own folder containing some script of Haskell code.
 They just count as pratice.